SME-FE/website-vmodal/docs/sfc.md

 ## HTML String

-we can insert HTML String by using SFC, because modal will treat the string content as plain text.
+We can insert HTML String by using SFC, because modal will treat the string content as plain text.

 simple code here